GNAT-Academic-Program/Windows-platform/README.md

 Navigate to the folder and double on the file named:  **SetAlireEnv_2024.bat**   that will set up the envrionmental values to get you going.

-Look out for handouts on coding with Ada on Windows pltform using Alire, Gnat-Studio, Visual Studio Code, embedded systems programming and many more...
+Look out for handouts on coding with Ada on Windows pltform using Alire, Gnat-Studio, Visual Studio Code, Embedded Systems Programming and many more...

 Enjoy it!